kwinter745321/CarBaseBoard/README.md

 The board is compatible with popular Integrated Development Environments (IDE).
 The board is well suited to creating projects in MicroPython.
 [Future YouTube Video]()

 ### Power Management
 During development the BlackPill board is powered from a USB-C cable to a desktop computer.
-An external battery will provide power to the high volt components and for the five volt devices via a onboard regulator.
+An external battery could provide power to the high volt components and for the five volt devices via a onboard regulator.
 Power from the battery is controlled by an ON/OFF switch.

 The diagram below suggests the power management capable with this board.
 ![](PowerDiagram.jpg)